HTTP mock server for simulating APIs — ideal for triggering difficult to reproduce backend states.

 -

-Nonetheless, there’s a Programmatic API, which is handy for setting up tests.
+On the other hand, there’s a Programmatic HTTP API, which is useful for setting up automated tests.

 Multiple Mock Variants